*This post contains some affiliate links, of which Janine Ripper will receive a small commission if you sign-up to the service.

-I’ve trialled many a WordPress theme.
-In fact, at one stage I changed themes quicker than I changed underwear… I’ve researched thousands of theme’s for both myself and clients from around the world, catering to different requirements from travel through to business photography and fashion.
+I’ve trialled many WordPress themes.
+In fact, at one stage I changed themes quicker than I changed underwear.
+I’ve researched thousands of theme’s for both myself and clients from around the world, catering to different requirements from travel through to business photography and fashion.
 Therefore I consider myself a bit of an expert when it comes to choosing and trialling a theme for a website / blog.

 Firstly, what to look out for when you are looking to buy a theme:

 - Choose a respectable ‘marketplace’

 - Choose a theme that is responsive and flexible!